Android 13 Battery Drain

 On the other hand, if you are streaming a movie, then it will again switch back to 5G.
 However, at the time of writing, various users have voiced their concern that Mobile Network Standby is draining an excessive amount of battery on their devices.
 Since the Mobile Network Standby is part of Adaptive Connectivity, turning off the latter has worked wonders in preserving the battery juice.
 Here’s how to do the same:

-2. Then go to the Network and Internet section.
+1. Head over to Settings > Network and Internet section.

-4. Check if it fixes the excessive battery drain issues on your Android 13 device.
+3. Check if it fixes the battery charging issue on Android 15.

 FIX 9: Disable Physical Activity Permission

-If you have a Samsung Galaxy smartwatch, then you must be having the Samsung Health app installed on your device.
-And as of now, one of its components is proving to be a major culprit both in terms of battery drainage and device overheating.
+If you have a Samsung Galaxy smartwatch, then you must have the Samsung Health app installed on your device.
+As of now, one of its components is proving to be a major culprit both in terms of battery drainage and device overheating.
 It’s the Physical Activity permission of the app that is hogging excessive resources.

 For the unaware, this permission allows your device to count the steps, without depending on your smartwatch.
 However, as of now, the app isn’t optimized for Android 13, so it’s better to restrict its aforementioned permission, which could be done as follows [Some users are speculating that Pixel has specifically done so to push their upcoming smartwatch!
 Well, we leave it up to you to decide!]